chenchaoyi/bluecat/README.md

 $ npm install bluecat
 $ ./node_modules/.bin/bluecat config
 ```
-Follow the instructions and it will create a scaffold of basic web services API test framework for you.
+Follow the instructions and it will create a scaffold of a basic web services API test framework for you.

 ---